fsantanna/dceu/doc/manual.md

 Unlike static values, dynamic values are mutable and are transferred between variables and across blocks through references.
-As a consequence, multiple references may point to the same mutable value.
+As a consequence, multiple references (or aliases) may point to the same mutable value.

+As discussed in [Lexical Memory Management](#lexical-memory-management), a dynamic value is initially attached to the enclosing [block](#blocks) in which it is first assigned, and cannot escape to outer blocks in further assignments or as return expressions.
+If required, a [drop](#TODO) operation dettaches a dynamic value from its current block, allowing a further assignment to reattach it.

+`TODO: lex`

 Ceu uses reference counting to determine the life cycle of dynamic values.
 When the reference counter reaches zero, the dynamic value is immediately deallocated from memory.
 Note that mutually referenced values are never deallocated.
 Therefore, programmers need to break reference cycles manually.
+Nevertheless, when a block terminates, it automatically deallocates all dynamic values attached to it, regardless of remaining references due to cycles.

 ### Collection Values